-NBE is proud to announce that the 2018 season of the MVP (Marine Vocational Program) started on December 1, 2018.
-Several high school students signed up to participate.
-There will be six classes in total.
+NBE is proud to announce that seven students graduated from the MVP (Marin Vocational Program) on 1/27/2019.
+There were six classes in total.
 To view the course description click here.
-The students are Andre Benjamin, Makani Lewis, Mauricio Francis, Mwamini Frett, Wilah-Marie Baptiste, and Alia Laws.
-All students attend the St. Thomas/ St. John Seventh-day Adventist School.
+The students are Andre Benjamin, Makani Lewis, Mauricio Francis, Mwamini Frett, Wilah-Marie Baptiste, Hector Baley, and Alia Laws.
+All students currently attend the St. Thomas/ St. John Seventh-day Adventist School.

 All courses are taught by Captain Eddie Morrison aboard the Marlin Prince.
 Captain Eddie Morrison received several prestigious awards in the territory.
 He was named Captain of the Year in 2010 by the Atlantic Blue Marlin Tournament.
 In 2011.
 He won the First Annual Billfish Tournament for Haiti aboard the Marlin Prince.
 In 2012, he won the Second Annual Billfish Tournament for Haiti aboard the Marlin Prince.
 He placed second in the Atlantic Blue Marlin Tournament in 1995 and 2004 aboard the Marlin Prince.
 In 2005, he placed third in the Atlantic Blue Marlin Tournament aboard the Marlin Prince.